Quantum-assisted Monte Carlo algorithms for fermions: Consistent and energy evaluation algorithms

 With the variational principle, we can achieve the quantum improvement/advantage at a smaller QC cost.
 The bias in CQA algorithms is determined by the effective trial state, which is stochastic due to the variance of amplitudes.
 Effective trial states leading to a bias reduction occurs probabilistically.
-By post-selecting the lowest energy in a few trials, we can reduce the QC variance only to the level that effective trial states with bias reduction occurs with a finite probability, e.g.~$50\%$.
+By post-selecting the lowest energy, a larger QC variance is tolerable in observing the bias reduction.
+Without the post-selection, we have to reduce the variance to a level that the bias reduction occurs with certainty.
+With the post-selection, we only need to reduce the variance to the level that bias reduction occurs with a finite probability, e.g.~$50\%$, and the overall probability of bias reduction after the post-selection in a few trials can be high.
 In Sec.~\ref{sec:Bayesian}, we give a protocol based on Bayesian inference to attain a robust success probability.

 We remark that the effective trial state must be consistent in the entire algorithm.
 In VMC, we need to sample $\mathbf{R}$ according to the distribution $\abs{\braket{\Psi_Q}{\mathbf{R}}}^2$.
 This step is straightforward in quantum computing: We can prepare and measure the state $\ket{\Psi_Q}$ in the basis, then the probability of the outcome $\mathbf{R}$ is naturally $\abs{\braket{\Psi_Q}{\mathbf{R}}}^2$.
 However, to properly implement the consistent approach such that the variational property holds, all quantities must be derived from the same trial state $\ket{\hat{\Psi}_Q}$.
 Therefore, we need to generate samples with a probability proportional to $\abs{\hat{y}_\mathbf{R}}^2$ instead of $\abs{\braket{\Psi_Q}{\mathbf{R}}}^2$.